29 Jan 2019

 I competed in athletics in my teenage years and took how I trained, and the strictness and discipline required for that level of competition and tried to apply it to my clients.
 Oh how that did not work well and lost clients because of it.

 I learned to keep my sessions fundamentally basic and within my education scope.
 Over time I understood like any craft it takes time, practice and further education to become a specialist.
 Remember your training sessions are not your clients, you may be a whole lot fitter than your clients.
 Therefore train them according to their goals, not yours.

 Do your research and look at 99% of the most successful people in the world, from business people, sports stars and academia.
 They all have someone who is a success themselves and provides unbiased support and direction.

-Even though this is the last lesson I would highly recommend making this the first step in your business journey, find one and find one quickly.
+Even though this is the last lesson I would highly recommend making this the first step in your business journey, finding one and finding one quickly.
 And eventually, you may become one yourself.